 STEM is available on both Covalent’s FIB-SEM instruments, as well as our TEM.
-All Covalent’s (S)TEM systems are additionally equipped with fully integrated energy-dispersive x-ray spectrometers (EDS or EDX) to allow correlative elemental composition and mapping analysis.
+All Covalent (S)TEM systems have fully integrated energy-dispersive x-ray spectrometers (EDS or EDX) for correlative elemental composition and mapping analysis.

 - Atomic-level resolution limit – substantially improved over conventional SEM

 - Enables spatial correlation of advanced TEM signals:

 - Energy-dispersive X-ray Spectroscopy (EDS / EDX): elemental composition and mapping